 Lymphocyte levels that are above the reference ranges are referred to as lymphocytosis.
 This is a common finding for patients presenting with symptoms of an infection.
 The main causes of high lymphocytes are:

-- Acute infections, such as mononucleosis, poliomyelitis, measles, rubella, dengue or pertussis, for example;
+- Acute infections, like mononucleosis, poliomyelitis, measles, rubella, dengue or pertussis.

-- Pernicious anemia, which is characterized by a deficiency of folic acid and vitamin B12;
+- Pernicious anemia, which is characterized by a lack of folic acid and vitamin B12

 Types of lymphocytes

-There are two main types of lymphocytes in the body, B lymphocytes, which are immature cells produced in the bone marrow and released into the bloodstream to produce antibodies against bacteria, viruses and fungi, and T lymphocytes, which are produced in the bone marrow but which are then developed in the thymus until they are divided into 3 groups:
+The body produces 2 types of lymphocytes: B-lymphocytes (which are immature cells produced in the bone marrow and released to the bloodstream to make antibodies to fight bacteria, viruses and fungi) and T-lymphocytes (which are produced in the bone marrow and develop in the thymus).

-- CD8 T lymphocytes: they decrease the activity of other types of lymphocytes and, therefore, have an increased count in cases of HIV;
+- CD8 T-lymphocytes: These decrease the activity of other types of lymphocytes and are noted to be increased in cases of HIV

-- Cytotoxic T lymphocytes: Destroy abnormal cells and become infected with viruses or bacteria.
+- Cytotoxic lymphocytes: these destroy abnormal cells or cells that are infected by viruses or bacteria